uvsmtid/common-salt-states/docs/configs/common/this_system_keys/profile/readme.md

-Key `profile` identifies specific profile for environment within [selected project_name][1] which is to be be used for deployment on current system.
+Key `profile_name` identifies specific profile_name for environment within [selected project_name][1] which is to be be used for deployment on current system.

 See also [master_minion_id][2].